Communicable Disease Procedures and Guidelines

 1. Additional documents and information can be found on the EHS website under Health Resources > Policies, Forms, and Guides.

-2. Specific HPHS guidelines regarding contagious diseases and other medical conditions can be found under the file labeled as such on the EHS website.
+2. Specific HPHS guidelines regarding contagious diseases and other medical conditions (PDF) can be found under the file labeled as such on the EHS website.

 II.
 Procedures and Guidelines for Employee Classifications